 * Moluccan neighborhood Alphen aan den Rijn / the ‘tifa’ is a drum used during songs, storytelling and community activities.
 The ‘tahuri’ is a shell that is used to call the spirits in the socio-cosmic world, in this new context it is used to call the great spirit (God).

-Side note: This event is not representative for every Moluccan neighborhood.
+Side note: The majority shares these political views, but this event is not representative for every Moluccan neighborhood.
 The variety of activities within the Moluccan community for this day is fragmented.
 It’s also a collective thought of a particular political opinion that not everyone shares in Moluccan community.